 Risk of Overloading Your Own Machine

-Since Screaming Frog runs on your local computer, running a high-intensity crawl can slow down or even crash your system.
-Instead of testing your website’s performance, you might end up maxing out your own hardware.
+Since Screaming Frog runs on your local computer, running a high-intensity crawl can slow down or crash your own system.
+Instead of accurately testing your website’s performance, you may end up testing the limits of your local hardware, internet connection, or crawl configuration.

-If you’re serious about real-world load testing, you need a tool that’s actually designed for it.
+If you’re serious about real-world load testing, you need a tool designed for the job.
 That’s where LoadView comes in.

-If you want accurate, reliable, and scalable load testing, LoadView is the way to go.
-Unlike Screaming Frog, LoadView is specifically built to conduct robust load tests with real-user simulations.
+If you want accurate, reliable, and scalable load testing, LoadView is a stronger fit than trying to repurpose an SEO crawler.
+Unlike Screaming Frog, LoadView is built to conduct load tests with realistic user simulation.

 LoadView offers features that make a real difference, including:

-- Real Browser Testing: Simulates actual users interacting with your site, not just bots sending requests.
+- Real Browser Testing: Simulates actual users interacting with your site, not just crawler requests.

-- Cloud-Based Infrastructure: Tests your website from multiple global locations for realistic traffic conditions.
+- Cloud-Based Infrastructure: Tests your website from multiple global locations for more realistic traffic conditions.

-- Scalable Load Generation: Creates thousands of concurrent users to mimic real-world traffic surges.
+- Scalable Load Generation: Creates large volumes of virtual users to mimic real-world traffic surges.

-- Customizable Load Scenarios: Allows for ramp-up periods, steady-state testing, and stress testing.
+- Customizable Load Scenarios: Allows for ramp-up periods, steady-state testing, spike testing, and stress testing.

-- Detailed Performance Insights: Provides in-depth reports on response times, server health, and potential bottlenecks.
+- Detailed Performance Insights: Provides reports on response times, errors, user activity, and potential bottlenecks.

-- Support for Dynamic Websites: Unlike Screaming Frog, LoadView can handle JavaScript-heavy applications, user authentication, and eCommerce transactions.
+- Support for Dynamic Websites: Tests JavaScript-heavy applications, user authentication, multi-step workflows, and eCommerce transactions.

 How to Get Started with LoadView

-- Set up your test: Choose your test type: website, API, or web application.
+- Set Up Your Test: Choose your test type, such as website, API, or web application.

-- Configure load parameters: Define user concurrency, ramp-up, and test duration.
+- Configure Load Parameters: Define user concurrency, ramp-up, load curve, test duration, and geographic distribution.

-With LoadView, you’ll get precise, actionable data and not just a rough idea of how your website holds up under a crawler.
+With LoadView, you get precise, actionable performance data instead of a rough idea of how your website responds to a crawler.

 Conclusion

-Screaming Frog is an excellent SEO tool, but it’s not a proper load testing solution.
-While it can put some strain on your server, it lacks the capabilities needed for comprehensive performance testing.
-If you’re serious about ensuring your website can handle high traffic loads, you need a tool built for the job.
+Screaming Frog is an excellent SEO tool, but it is not a proper load testing solution.
+While it can put some strain on your server, it lacks the capabilities needed for comprehensive performance testing, realistic user simulation, distributed load generation, and detailed load testing analysis.
+If you’re serious about ensuring your website can handle high traffic, you need a tool built for that purpose.

-LoadView provides real-world scalable load testing that gives you the insights necessary to optimize your site’s performance.
-Sign up today and take the guesswork out of load testing!
+LoadView provides scalable load testing that helps you understand how your site performs under real-world demand.
+Sign up today and take the guesswork out of load testing.